Grants & Loans

 If the student's SAI changes due to corrections, updating or an adjustment, and the SAI change would change the amount of the Pell award, the college must recalculate the Pell award for the entire award year.

 A student selected for verification cannot increase their eligibility based on a corrected output document that the student receives during the late disbursement period (definition outlined above).
-For example, if a student submits a reprocessed SAR during the late disbursement period (the student is not enrolled) and the SAR has a lower EFC which would increase the Pell Grant, the college cannot recalculate the Pell Grant based on higher award.
+For example, if a student submits a reprocessed SAR during the late disbursement period (the student is not enrolled) and the SAR has a lower SAI which would increase the Pell Grant, the college cannot recalculate the Pell Grant based on higher award.
 The college will change the needs analysis based on the new SAI, but the Pell Award will be based on a lower amount.
 However, if the correction reduces the student's eligibility, we must recalculate based on the reprocessed SAI.

 If the college receives the reprocessed SAR after the end of the payment period for a student who is still enrolled, the college must pay the Pell Grant retroactively for any completed payment periods within the award year (if the student was eligible for payment during the payment period).
 However, the college can only base a retroactive disbursement on completed hours.
 For example, if the student has enrolled full-time at the beginning of fall term but dropped to half-time status by the end of the term, the retroactive disbursement must be based on the completed (half-time status).
 For purposes of this regulation, completed hours include earned F's and incompletes.
 Students selected for verification have different guidelines listed below.